jmasecret/based-raid-docs/security.md

 # Security

-BandAid is built with security as a top priority.
+BasedRaid is built with security as a top priority.
 This document explains the security measures in place.

 {% hint style="info" %}
-This page describes BandAid's security model, protections for donors and creators, smart contract safeguards, and responsible reporting procedures.
+This page describes BasedRaid's security model, protections for donors and creators, smart contract safeguards, and responsible reporting procedures.
 {% endhint %}

 ## Trustless Architecture